golioth/docs/docs/reference/zephyr/samples/lightdb_led.md

 ---
-title: Golioth Hello sample
+title: Golioth Light DB LED sample
 ---

 # Overview

-This sample application demonstrates how to connect with Golioth and publish simple Hello messages.
+This Light DB application demonstrates how to connect with Golioth and access Light DB.

 # Requirements